Day 1: Dev Environment Setup

 Table of Contents

-If you don’t already have VSCode installed, go do that here.
+If you don’t already have VS Code installed, go do that here.

-VSCode Command Palette
+VS Code’s Command Palette

 The Command Palette in VS Code is a powerful feature that allows you to quickly access commands and features by typing their names.
 It’s like a shortcut hub for all the actions within the editor.
-To open the Command Palette, you can use the keyboard shortcut:

 To open it, press Cmd+Shift+P (or Ctrl+Shift+P on Windows/Linux), and start typing your command.
 It’s awesome because it speeds up your workflow by letting you jump to any function without navigating through menus or remembering keyboard shortcuts.

-Install Essential VSCode Extensions
+Install Essential VS Code Extensions

-To make the most of your Python development experience in VSCode, you’ll want to install some essential extensions.
+To make the most of your Python development experience in VS Code, you’ll want to install some essential extensions.
 Here are a few key extensions that will enhance your workflow:

-- Python family: This extension provides rich support for Python, including IntelliSense, linting, debugging, and code navigation.
-It is essential for any Python development in VSCode, and it (as of 9/2025) alo installs:
+Python family: This extension provides rich support for Python, including IntelliSense, linting, debugging, and code navigation.
+It is essential for any Python development in VS Code, and it (as of 9/2025) alo installs:

 - Pylance: This is a fast and feature-rich language server for Python, providing improved IntelliSense and type checking.
 It works seamlessly with the Python extension to enhance your coding experience.